weyoss/redis-smq/docs/api/message.md

 ### Message.prototype.setTTL()

-Set the amount of time, in milliseconds, for which the message can live in the message queue.
+Set the amount of time, called TTL (time-to-live), in milliseconds, for which the message can live in the message queue.
+A message is guaranteed to not be delivered if it has been in the queue for longer than TTL.
+By default, message TTL is not set.

 ```javascript
 const { Message } = require('redis-smq');